Middle School Academic Hub

 6th Grade

-OK06 - 6th Grade Language Arts (A and B)
+6th Grade Language Arts -

 - Sixth Grade English Language Arts focuses on the four academic standards: speaking and listening, reading for all purposes, writing and composition, and research and reasoning.
 This course builds upon elementary level instruction and demands increased application of skills and intellectual reasoning while reading, writing, speaking and listening.
 Focus studies include: analyzing literary components, examining text structures, developing vocabulary knowledge through context, organizing and structuring writing for intended audiences and purposes, informative/expository and persuasive writing, and grammar and mechanics of English language.

-OM05 - 6th Grade Math (A and B)
+6th Grade Math -

 - In Grade 6, instructional time should focus on four critical areas: (1) connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems; (2) completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers; (3) writing, interpreting, and using expressions and equations; and (4) developing understanding of statistical thinking.

-OT06 - 6th Grade Social Studies (A and B)
+6th Grade Social Studies -

 - Sixth graders will analyze historical sources and eras through the study of the Western Hemisphere, focusing on the components of civilizations both ancient and modern, analyzing patterns in history, and looking at how the past influences the present.
 Emphasis is placed on resource distribution, competition, cooperation and conflict and human-environment interaction.
 Students will use geographic tools to analyze information and data pertaining to Mexico, Central and South America, the Caribbean and Canada.
 Civic and global awareness is highlighted, as is the role of the U.S. in the Western Hemisphere.
 Multiple perspectives and appreciation of diverse backgrounds will also be explored.
 Students will also study how savings and investing can contribute to financial well-being.

-OSM6 - 6th Grade Science (A and B)
+6th Grade Science -

 - In middle level physical science, students will be designing and conducting scientific investigations and constructing scientific explanations based on evidence.
 Students will make measurements using metric units and will organize their data using bar and line graphs.
 Students will learn about fundamental concepts in physical science such as the particulate nature of matter, basic atomic structure, forms and sources of energy, energy transfer and transformations, the conservation of matter and energy, and force and motion.
 Students will also learn about the nature of science as a human endeavor.